og-pr/public_ticket.520/README.md

 Notes
 =====
-Since this is a simple , basic monorepo (for frontend development)...
+Since this is a simple, basic monorepo for frontend development...

 * Lerna or Yarn workspaces are not used ; there is only 1 node_modules folder
 * State / Props / Redux are not used.
 You can add them or any other package, as needed